 Robel and his special mom, Hirut!

 As soon as we left, the tears ceased and he fell asleep.
 Poor baby took a 4 hour nap.
 He was a champ taking his antibiotic!
 Wednesday was stressful for sure, but again, this was our unique experience in our bonding process!
 I was anticipating some setbacks due to the "trauma" from the day.
 However, when he woke from his nap, he was all smiles, played with us, laughing lots, and even began interacting with another little boy at the guest house that night.
+Thursday was the day we were heading home.
+However, before we could make our trip to the airport, we had the opportunity to meet Robel's birthfather.
+What a treasure for us and for him.
+I will forever cherish that hour's visit.

 After a great lunch with Anbes and his wife, we headed to the airport.
 Due to some unforeseen delays, we were running a little late.
 I do not recommend this at all.
 Thankfully, we had done some "stroller training" through out the week, getting Robel used to the stroller.
 That training came in super handy as we ran through the airport.
 Again, I am thinking is the poor kid going to be traumatized...but no, he was giggling like this was the greatest adventure ever.